Dr. Randi Fredricks

 Over the years of doing addiction counseling I became aware that my clients required a more holistic approach that addressed mind, body, and spirit.
 Many people either did not want to take medication or they wanted to reduce their dependence on it.
 With this in mind, I returned to school and studied a wide variety of natural health therapies and earned a Doctorate in Naturopathy with the emphasis of using natural methods for healing and prevention of emotional imbalances.

 I received a Masters in Counseling Psychology and Holistic Studies along with other certifications, including hypnotherapy, nutrition, and herbology.
 In all, I have over 12 years of college education in addition to numerous years of continuing education.

 In 2008, I decided that I wanted to do more research into spiritual practices that enhance our personal lives and relationships, so I completed a Ph.D. in Psychology.
-I also am a Registered Addiction Specialist and a Doctoral Level Certified Addictions Treatment Counselor.
+I also am a Registered Addiction Specialist.

 Innovations in Addiction Counseling